-So, today I want to welcome all the new members that have taken advantage of our “Beginning of the Season” Offer we have going on right now < see below> and joined this past weekend…
+So, today I want to welcome all the new members that have taken advantage of our “Beginning of the Season” offer going on right now <see below> and joined this past weekend…

 Not another guy named Reece Hoffa… The Reece Hoffa, the Legend himself.

-…and let me tell you, I take that as a huge complement.
-So, welcome Coach Hoffa and to all the other coaches.
+…and let me tell you, I take that as a huge compliment.
+Welcome Coach Hoffa and to all the other coaches!

 A lot of people in the warm weather are starting their season, and most will open this weekend or this week.

 So, what are you doing specifically to be ready for this season?

 As the season begins, throwers need to be prepared for competition.
 I know that is a “no duh Coach!” statement, but you’d be surprised how many are not PROPERLY prepared!

 What I suggest you do to prepare is mock a competition scenario in training.

 It’s a great exercise for throwers—simple and effective.